-IllusionMage et al Affiliate program and sales continue to be facilitated via Click2Sell.eu who currently don't have a mechanism to report items sold through their platform.
+IllusionMage (Illusion Mage) et al Affiliate program and sales continue to be facilitated via the Click2Sell.eu affiliate platform who currently don't have a mechanism to report items sold through their platform.

 Current product names under which this scam persists; Illusion Mage, IllusionMage, IllusionMage 3D, 3DMagix, 3D Magix Pro, Mirage Wizard, 3D Animation Software, Illusion Mage 3D Software 2.2, Illusion Mage Video Training Program, Illusion Mage 3D Animation Software, Illusion Mage Suite, Mirage Wizard.